LLNL/nfs-directory-source/doc/troubleshooting.md

 ## ValueError: Expecting value: line 1 column 1 (char 0)

-You used the `sonar-driver` to do something and got this weird JSON error.
+You used the `nfs-directory-source` to do something and got this weird JSON error.
 This means the server responded with an error status code, rather than a useful JSON message.
 Check the confluent connect logs for something useful.